rustnomicon/SimpleAdmin1File/README.md

-Admin panel for postges in one file
+Admin panel for dbs in one file

 Support:
 - Clichouse